Aliases for OPTN Gene

 This gene encodes the coiled-coil containing protein optineurin.
 Optineurin may play a role in normal-tension glaucoma and adult-onset primary open angle glaucoma.
 Optineurin interacts with adenovirus E3-14.7K protein and may utilize tumor necrosis factor-alpha or Fas-ligand pathways to mediate apoptosis, inflammation or vasoconstriction.
 Optineurin may also function in cellular morphogenesis and membrane trafficking, vesicle trafficking, and transcription activation through its interactions with the RAB8, huntingtin, and transcription factor IIIA proteins.
 Alternative splicing results in multiple transcript variants encoding the same protein. [provided by RefSeq, Jul 2008]

 GeneCards Summary for OPTN Gene

 OPTN (Optineurin) is a Protein Coding gene.
-Diseases associated with OPTN include Amyotrophic Lateral Sclerosis 12 and Glaucoma 1, Open Angle, E. Among its related pathways are Vesicle-mediated transport and Delta508-CFTR traffic / ER-to-Golgi in CF. GO annotations related to this gene include identical protein binding and Rab GTPase binding.
+Diseases associated with OPTN include Glaucoma 1, Open Angle, E and Amyotrophic Lateral Sclerosis 12.
+Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Cell Cycle, Mitotic.
+GO annotations related to this gene include identical protein binding and Rab GTPase binding.
 An important paralog of this gene is IKBKG.

 UniProtKB/Swiss-Prot for OPTN Gene